CainOCE/shapez.ai/src_ai/_readme.md

 Two terminals are required, one for the python backend and another for the game frontend.

+## Project Timeline

+TODO: Insert a simple timeline of our project changes.

 ## File Structure

 #### Project Configuration